dotlang/language/Enhancements.md

 local variables? no.
 `int f(int x, int y, Stack<int>? z);`

+\* - `int` should be just like other classes.
+So we have to think of a clean/good way of representing the class source code. memory byte needed and methods which are not implemented in the source.

+\* - Are we going to support reflection?

-? - What is suffix for double literals? f or d?
+Y - What is suffix for double literals? f or d? by default compiler tries to convert literal to shortest length.
+`auto x = 12` if we want x to be long we should suffix it with `l`.
+Like hava `l` for long and `d` for double.

 N - Using `@` as an operator to check for null?
 `if ( @x ) { }` @ClassName is for conversion